Pretty Websites Don’t Cut It.

 Here’s what I call the Before.
 What happened to get them onto your website in the first place?
-While there are many ways to get people there (Facebook Ads, Google Ads, Instagram, Email Marketing, referrals, etc) only one traffic source depends on your website itself, Search Engine Optimization, or SEO.
-And as a traffic source, that Google organic search traffic likely accounts for more than half of all your visitors.
+While there are many ways to get people there (Facebook Ads, Google Ads, Instagram, Email Marketing, referrals, etc) only one traffic source depends on your website itself, Search Engine Optimization, or tourism SEO.
+And as a traffic source, that Google organic search traffic likely accounts for 70-80% or more of all your visitors.
 It’s so important you should consider it even before building a website.
 So make sure your website is fully optimized for SEO.

 Spend the time to do keyword research, optimize your snippets and make sure page titles include ‘your business name’ ‘what you do’ and where you operate’.
 Add your NAP (Name/Address/Phone) and Google Maps to your homepage and least 300-500 words of keyword optimized text on your main offerings.

 It’s also a good idea to run a few tools at this point, just to make sure there aren’t any other techy issues needing attention.
 Make sure your site is SSL secure.
 A good way to check is simply to open up your URL in Chrome and look at the address bar.

 If you see this warning, Google is telling your visitors to ‘be careful’ and this is not good for your traffic.